 Even though there was no evidence of how long that stuff was on the floor, the fact that the victim was able to show where the store manager was – and how big that puddle had been that caused him to fall, the court found for the injured man and the store had to pay for his accident damages.

 How To Add Value To A Grocery Store Slip And Fall Claim

-One way an experienced Florida personal injury lawyer can add value to a victim of a grocery store slip and fall is to share with the victim how insurance companies normally respond to these claims, along with assisting in finding the proof needed to prevail with a claim, including obtaining surveillance video and maintenance logs, especially when the store declines, which they always do.
+One way an experienced Florida personal injury lawyer can add value to a victim of a grocery store slip and fall is to share with the victim how insurance companies normally respond to these claims, along with assisting in getting the proof needed to prevail with a claim.
+Proof can include obtaining surveillance video and maintenance logs, especially when the store declines, which they always do.
 Depositions are equally as helpful especially when it involves questioning the people who are in charge of routinely checking for dangerous conditions.